-If you are having to constantly bump up the heating system to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some consideration to your thermostat.
+If you are having to constantly jack up the furnace to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some consideration to your thermostat.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the heat.
-Common complaints when the humidity is too low are dry air, congestion, and chapped skin.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
+Common complaints when the humidity is too low are dry air, sore throats, and chapped skin.
 Low humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

 A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road toward fixing them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.